UnitedHealthcare Community Plan of District of Columbia Homepage

 Enhance policies related to program integrity With the Medicaid Managed Care Rule, CMS updated the type of information managed care organizations are required to include in their care provider directories.

-When you report a situation that could be considered fraud, you’re doing your part to help save money for the health care system and prevent personal loss for others.
-If you suspect another provider or enrollee has committed fraud, waste or abuse, you have a responsibility and a right to report it.
+When you report a situation that could be considered fraud, you're doing your part to help save money for the health care system and prevent personal loss for others.
+If you suspect another provider or member has committed fraud, waste or abuse, you have a responsibility and a right to report it.